 The Mourne Mountains are in County Down, lying 31 miles (50 km) south of Belfast and just over 62 miles (100km) north of Dublin.

 There are two widely renowned walking festival which take place annually in the Mourne Mountains; The Mourne International Walking Festival and the Wee Binnian Walking Festival.
 Both offer guided hill walking at both high and low level and planty of opportunities for socializing with like minded individuals.
 Find out more about both these walking festivals here.

-A dedicated “rambler” bus service operates through the Mournes from 6th May 2013 – 29th September 2013, Tuesday to Sunday.
+Translink operate a dedicated “rambler” bus service through the Mournes from May-September each year, Tuesday to Sunday.
 Please see the Useful Information section for more details.

 Every care has been taken to ensure accuracy of the information.
 We cannot accept responsibility for errors or omissions but where such are brought to our attention, the information will be amended accordingly.

 Whilst all the clubs, associations and activity operators listed on this website generally operate according to which is accepted as current best practice, it is the responsibility of the participant to ensure that they are credible and all appropriate safety standards are adhered to.
 Outdoor Recreation Northern Ireland have, nor assume, any responsibility for the accuracy or the completeness of the information supplied or the service and level of care afforded by any of the clubs, associations and activity operators listed on this website.